 9. Made direct amends to such people wherever possible, except when to do so would injure them or others

 However, it’s essential to understand that making amends doesn’t necessarily mean you’ll be forgiven.
-Acceptance of the things you can’t control is important.
-Recognize that the other person has the right to not accept your amends.
+Acceptance of the things you can’t control is vital.
+Recognize that the other person has the right not to accept your amends.
 Don’t lose hope or fall back on your journey.
 Instead, keep moving towards healthier beliefs and continue to live by your new standards.

 10. Continued to take personal inventory and when we were wrong promptly admitted it

 The tenth step is about reinforcing your new moral compass.
 You’re already aware of the damage your behaviors can cause and the process of making repairs.
 This step is about logging current and future actions to continue your progress.
 Admitting pitfalls and setbacks is learning to manage and control the disease.
 Besides, it also takes away the cycle of guilt and shame that can lead to significant relapses.

 11. Sought through prayer and meditation to improve our conscious contact with God as we understood Him, praying only for knowledge of His will for us and the power to carry that out

 As you continue to make progress, this step is about open communications with your higher power.
 More than talking and listening, it is essential to listen with intentions.
 Use these reflections as tools to fuel your progress.
 It’s about not being ashamed to ask for help, or share guilt, express your gratitude and internalize the burdens.

 12. Having had a spiritual awakening as the result of these steps, we tried to carry this message to alcoholics and to practice these principles in all our affairs